Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ## Setting up Source Link

-Debugging and diagnostics tools work best when symbols are available, typically the way to do that would be to ensure the PDB’s are alongside the DLL’s or, as I prefer, use embedded PDBs’s so they’re quite literally in the DLL already.
+Debugging and diagnostics tools work best when symbols are available, typically the way to do that would be to ensure the PDBs are alongside the DLLs or, as I prefer, use embedded PDBs so they're quite literally in the DLL already.
 You can [enable Source Link experience in your own .NET project](https://github.com/dotnet/sourcelink/blob/main/README.md#using-source-link-in-net-projects) by adding the following optional items to the property group:

 ```xml
 <PropertyGroup>
     <!-- Optional: Publish the repository URL in the built .nupkg (in the NuSpec <Repository> element) -->